A Tourist in Rome - Caesar's Forum

 One day, between when Caesar had appointed himself dictator for life and when he was assassinated, while he was sitting in this Temple of Venus Genetrix he was approached by a group of senators.
 The dictator refused to stand to greet them.
 The senators were insulted and felt this was proof that Caesar thought of himself as royalty now.
 In reality, though, Caesar just suffered from diarrhea and couldn't stand up because he was afraid he'd soil himself if he did.
 The senators took this evidence as one of their justifications for assassinating him shortly thereafter.

-The forum was dedicated in 46 BC, while construction was still ongoing.
+The forum was dedicated on September 26th, 46 BC, while construction was still ongoing.
 It was finally completed by Augustus sometime after Caesar's assassination in either 44 or 29 BC.
 The fire of 80 AD destroyed Caesar's Forum, and it was rebuilt in 95 AD.
 Trajan reconstructed the Temple of Venus Genetrix in 113 AD.
 1800 years later, during the 1930s, the forum was uncovered during excavations of millenia of accumulated dirt in order to build the Via dei Fori Imperiali, and the three columns of the Temple of Venus Genetrix were reconstructed.
 Other relics from Caesar's Forum, some found during this excavation, are on display in the Museum of Imperial Fora.

 Be sure to come back here at night to see the Forum, and the other Imperial Fora, lit up beautifully (two photos below).
 Also, be sure to walk up the street at the end of the forum, just past the 3 tall columns.
 Near the top of the hill you can head to the right to get to the Campidoglio (Capitoline Hill), or you can branch to the left to get a spectacular view of the Roman Forum all lit up at night.
 This view is one of the don't-miss sights of Rome.